christianloring/dnd_creator/README.md

 - [ ] API Development - RESTful API with proper documentation
 - [ ] Background Jobs - Sidekiq for heavy processing (PDF generation, etc.)
 - [ ] File Upload/Management - S3 integration for images/documents

+## 📄 Legal Notice

+This application is inspired by tabletop role-playing games and is designed for personal use.
+It is not affiliated with, endorsed by, or connected to any specific TTRPG system or publisher.
+All character classes, abilities, and game mechanics are original creations for this application.